dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 #### The Challenge: Breaking the Analytical Bottleneck

-> An enterprise e-commerce platform is currently constrained by an on-premise ERP system that serves as a single point of failure for both operations and intelligence.
-Running complex analytical queries against the production relational database creates resource contention, degrading OLTP (Online Transactional Processing) performance and risking operational downtime during peak business hours.

-> Furthermore, the lack of a scalable, cloud-native infrastructure prevents leadership from accessing real-time insights, as the current environment cannot handle the volume, variety, and velocity of modern retail data.
+The enterprise is constrained by an on-premise ERP monolith that forces transactional operations and analytical queries to compete for the same hardware resources.
+This resource contention degrades OLTP performance, risking system instability and downtime during peak business hours.
+Without a cloud-native architecture to decouple these workloads for analtics, leadership is trapped with high-latency, fragmented data that cannot scale with the volume and velocity of modern retail operations.

 #### The Solution: An Event-Driven Analytical Ecosystem

-> This project engineers a high-availability, Hybrid-Cloud Analytics Engine designed to decouple operational workloads from analytical processing.
-By implementing a continuous Change Data Capture (CDC) strategy, we replicate ERP data to AWS without impacting source system performance.
+> This project utilizes AWS DMS (simulated) to engineer a continuous, high-availability ETL pipeline that replicates on-premise ERP data directly into a Databricks-managed lakehouse.
+By offloading the Change Data Capture (CDC) process to DMS, the architecture ensures zero impact on production OLTP performance while maintaining a real-time stream of relational changes.
+The pipeline is fully orchestrated to transform raw data through a Medallion architecture, culminating in a Gold-standard star schema that triggers an automated Power BI REST API refresh to serve a live executive dashboard for leadership.

 ---